 Our History

-The idea for PSI originated in the weeks after Ben passed away, when Hetty, still consumed by grief, looked up at the empty flagpole of the school where she taught.
-She turned to a colleague and said, “Wouldn’t it be wonderful if one day schools could earn the right to fly a flag declaring they are places of peace?”
+Ten years earlier, Hetty’s 14-year-old son, Ben, died after being violently injured by a student who had bullied him.
+In the midst of unimaginable grief, Hetty stood at the base of an empty flagpole outside her school and said to a colleague, “Wouldn’t it be wonderful if one day schools could earn the right to fly a flag declaring they are places of peace?”

 You can read a full history here: Peaceful-Schools-International-History